 Be intentional.
 The sleepwalking has gone on long enough.

 When I left my soul-crushing job seven years ago, I went straight to the ATM to get some money out for dinner that night.
 That’s when it really hit me – that was the biggest my bank account would be in a long time.
-It was at that moment where I wish I had the above advice.
+It was at that moment when I wish I had the advice I’m giving you.

 After some painful worst-case thinking, I accepted my situation (which I had created).
 I embraced it.
 Then I promised myself I wouldn’t do a thing for 3 months – no matter what.
 All I did was read, learned and explored.